mtlynch/mediagoblin/docs/source/pluginwriter/api.rst

   [plugin_spec]
   floobie_dir = string(default="%(here)s/user_dev/floobs/")

-Note, this is relative to the user's mediagoblin config directory, *not* your plugin directory!
+Note, this is relative to the user's MediaGoblin config directory, *not* your plugin directory!